ROOM TO BREATHE

-The science is clear: There is no safe level of secondhand smoke exposure.49 Nearly all Oregon adults agree that secondhand smoke is harmful to your health, and the vast majority (9 of 10 Oregonians)50 say people should be protected from it.
-We have strong laws and policies that are helping us get there, especially on the job.
-Yet many more Oregonians— including children —continue to be exposed, leading to asthma, other illnesses and death.1
+The science is clear: There is no safe level of secondhand smoke exposure.1 Nine in 10 Oregon adults agree it’s harmful to health, and nine in 10 say people should be protected from it.2 Oregon has strong laws that protect people from secondhand smoke at work and in public places.
+Yet many people in Oregon — including children — are still exposed to secondhand smoke and aerosols, leading to illnesses and death.1